Noviern/x2/docs/reference/types/Events.md

 fun()

-Event triggers when the player creates a tab for the coffer.
+Event triggers when the player creates a tab for the coffer (storage chest).

 **COFFER_TAB_REMOVED_HANDLER**

 fun()

-Event triggers when the player deletes a tab from the coffer.
+Event triggers when the player deletes a tab from the coffer (storage chest).

 **COFFER_TAB_SORTED_HANDLER**

 fun(bagId: number)

-Event triggers when the player sorts the coffer.
+Event triggers when the player sorts the coffer (storage chest).

 **COFFER_TAB_SWITCHED_HANDLER**

 fun(tabId: number)

+Event triggers when the player changes their coffer (storage chest) tab.

 **COFFER_UPDATE_HANDLER**

 fun(bagId: number, slotId: number)

-Event triggers when the players coffer updates.
+Event triggers when the players coffer (storage chest) updates.

 **COMBAT_MSG_HANDLER**